Big-Ray/json-easy/README.md

 ## JsonObject and JsonArray manipulation

-JsonObject and JsonArray classes extends respectively LinkedHashMap\<String, JsonValue\> and LinkedList\<JsonValue\>, so, if you known how to manipule these Collections, you known to manipulate JsonObject and JsonArray.
+JsonObject and JsonArray classes extends respectively LinkedHashMap\<String, JsonValue\> and ArrayList\<JsonValue\>, so, if you known how to manipule these Collections, you known to manipulate JsonObject and JsonArray.

 ## License